 6. Reverse Grip Press

-This simple and highly effective shoulder-friendly pressing variation helps to build mass and strength in your triceps.
+This simple and highly effective shoulder-friendly pressing variation helps to build mass and strength in your tricep and upper chest.

 It is generally done to improve lockout strength and to hone in on tricep development.

 The reverse grip simply allows you to alter how the triceps are hit.
-Must add this tricep compound workout in your exercises regimen.
+This compound workout must be added to your workout regimen.

 Tips

-- Using anything closer than a shoulder-width grip increase triceps involvement but can increase stress on the wrists.
+• Using anything closer than a shoulder-width grip increases triceps involvement, but can increase stress on the wrists.

 7. Barbell Overhead Press

-Shoulder Press Exercise is the best shoulder muscle mass builder exercise.
-Its remains the grand-daddy of all shoulder exercises to build big, round shoulder muscles and at the same time this hits tricep muscles.
+The Shoulder Press is the best shoulder muscle mass builder exercise.
+It remains the grand-daddy of all shoulder exercises to build big, round shoulder muscles and at the same time this hits tricep muscles.

 Performing the exercise while seated upright is a stricter version than standing and prevents cheating the weight upward using momentum generated by the legs.